CEbbinghaus/Lipe/docs/src/pages/quickstart.md

 logger.Log("Hello World!");
 ```

-have a read through the [Introduction](./introduction) to learn more
+have a read through the [Introduction](./introduction) for more in depth explanations.